 - Scale Back Alabama Schools receive special recognition and are entered into a school drawing for prizes that promote good nutrition and physical activity habits for the students.
 These prizes are in addition to the team and individual drawings for cash prizes.
 View Past Winners.

-- If your school does not have a coordinator or you wish to be a weigh-in site, check the Scale Back Alabama website for a public site in your area so you don’t miss out on the fun!
+- If your school does not have a coordinator and does not wish to be a weigh-in site, check the Scale Back Alabama website for a public site in your area so you don’t miss out on the fun!
 Be sure to let us know your school teams are using a public site so it’s still eligible for prizes.

 Scale Back Alabama (SBA) is a free statewide weight-loss campaign designed to encourage Alabamians to get healthy and to have fun while doing it.
 Since the first challenge in 2007, Alabamians have lost more than one million pounds!